NTURacingTeam/nturt_can_parser/doc/README.md

 # YAML rule
 ###### tags: `software` `electrical_system` `NTURT`

-Please put your can configuration `can.yaml` here.
+Please put your can configuration `can.yaml` in the same directory as this documentation.

 ## Example